 How often should I expect to be prompted to use MFA once registered?

 To give campus users the right balance of security and ease of use, we've enabled a setting which takes into account many factors to determine if a login attempt is suspicious or not.
-If the majority of the time you access Microsoft apps using the same devices and patterns, you should rarely if ever be prompted with MFA.
-However, if you frequently travel internationally, log in to your Microsoft apps and email on these trips or use public kiosks, you could expect to be prompted on a higher frequency that corresponds to these activities which appear to be more risky.
+If you mostly access Microsoft apps using the same devices and patterns, you should rarely if ever be prompted with MFA.
+However, if you frequently travel internationally, log in to your Microsoft apps and email on these trips or use public computers or kiosks, you could expect to be prompted on a higher frequency that corresponds to these activities which appear to be more risky.